Grief And Depression After Weaning

-If you have been to my workshop you’ll know that oxytocin makes mothers more tolerant of monotony and boredom, enjoy living in the moment, gives them the desire to spend more time with their baby and lowers their blood pressure.
+If you have read my book Newborn Mothers - When a Baby is Born, So is a Mother you’ll know that oxytocin makes mothers more tolerant of monotony and boredom, enjoy living in the moment, gives them the desire to spend more time with their baby and lowers their blood pressure.

 Emotions like fear, anxiety, cravings, addictions, and boredom are all associated with stress hormones, which are inversely related to oxytocin.
 For example, the more oxytocin you have the less adrenaline, and vice versa, so for as long as you are breastfeeding you have some natural protection from many of these unpleasant feelings.

 Regardless of when and why you stop breastfeeding it will affect your hormones and it’s something we rarely talk about.
 When I stopped breastfeeding my own toddler a few months ago I expected to feel relieved.
 Instead, I felt awful!
 I called my husband in tears saying “I want to start feeding her again!”
 I thought my daughter would resist weaning, but it actually seemed to affect me much more than her.